evandisoft/RedOnion/MunOS/MunOS/HowTo.md

 `ProcessManager.Instance.Processes`, so that its FixedUpdate will be called.
 (Though currently this does nothing).

-I'm planning on having a user list of perhaps about 5 engine buttons that they can setup themselves in an autorun script, given them whatever name they wish, and choosing which of the 5 slots each engine goes into.
+I'm planning on having a user list of perhaps about 5 engine buttons that they can setup themselves in an autorun script, given them whatever name they wish, optionally instantiating each process with a list of files to run on creation (not yet implemented), and choosing which of the 5 slots each engine goes into.

 That would be 5 user engine buttons in addition to the two default engine buttons, which will always be present.